Metropolitan Washington Airports Authority Fire and Rescue Department: Area served

 The Metropolitan Washington Airports Authority Fire and Rescue Department serves as the primary responders for the fire, rescue, and EMS response for Ronald Reagan Washington National Airport and Washington Dulles International Airport as well as portions of Virginia State Route 267 consisting of parts of the Dulles Toll Road and Dulles Airport Access Highway adjacent to the airport.
-They also respond through mutual aid agreements to protect a larger service area that includes Arlington County, City of Alexandria, Loudoun County, Fairfax County, Washington D.C., and other surrounding counties within the Washington, D.C.
-Metropolitan Region.
+They also respond through mutual aid agreements to protect a larger service area that includes Arlington County, City of Alexandria, Loudoun County, Fairfax County, Washington, D.C., and other surrounding counties within the Washington, D.C., Metropolitan Region.
 Mutual Aid responses have occurred outside the region to areas such as Baltimore City, MD for specialized equipment that the MWAA FRD possesses that was used at the Howard Street Tunnel fire.

 Station and apparatus

-The department has a total of 4 stations split into 2 battalions.
+The department has a total of four stations split into two battalions.
 Battalion 301, which is home to station 301, is at Reagan-National while Battalion 302, home to stations 302, 303 and 304, are located at Dulles International.
 As of January 2018 this is a list of apparatus in use by the department:

 Notable incidents

 Eastern Air Lines Flight 537

-On November 1, 1949 a Douglas C-54 Skymaster operated by Eastern Air Lines as flight 537 was coming in to land at Ronald Reagan Washington National Airport (DCA) when a Bolivian P-38 Lightning operating from nearby Bolling Air Force Base was declaring an emergency due to erratic operation of one of the engines.
+On November 1, 1949, a Douglas C-54 Skymaster operated by Eastern Air Lines as flight 537 was coming in to land at Ronald Reagan Washington National Airport (DCA) when a Bolivian P-38 Lightning operating from nearby Bolling Air Force Base was declaring an emergency due to erratic operation of one of the engines.
 The two aircraft collided mid-air, killing all 51 passengers and 4 crewmembers on board and leaving the P-38 pilot with serious injuries.

 Transpo '72

-The world's largest airshow of the time was held over a period of 9 days at Dulles Airport from May 27-June 4 of 1972, nicknamed Transpo '72.
+The world's largest airshow of the time was held over a period of nine days at Dulles Airport from May 27 to June 4 of 1972, nicknamed Transpo '72.
 The event included all forms of transportation, including high speed rail demos and jumbo jets of the time.
 During the air show events, three separate fatal incidents occurred.
 The first involved a hang glider kite accident killing the pilot.
 The second incident during an aircraft race when a sport pilot crashed into a pylon and careened into the woods on the far side of the airstrip from the spectators killing him.
 The last incident was the first fatal accident for the United States Air Force Thunderbirds when Major Joe Howard lost power while flying his McDonnell Douglas F-4 Phantom II and ejected successfully from the crash.
 However, Maj.
 Howard was blown into the fireball from the crash, causing his parachute to melt and Maj.
 Howard to receive fatal injuries from the fall.